‘Shark Tank’ Star Daymond John Opens Up About Cancer Diagnosis

 The wealthy sharks are sometimes overly stingy with their money or overreaching with their demands for equity in a company or with their insistence on outsourcing manufacturing of a given product overseas.
 Daymond John is often uniquely unpredictable in how he reacts to a pitch, which gives the program an even more provocative dimension.

-The other sharks, all of whom have become big TV celebrities, are Barbara Corcoran, Mark Cuban, Lori Greinier, Robert Herjavec, and “Mr. Wonderful” Kevin O’Leary, along with some guest sharks that substitute for them from time to time.
+The other sharks, all of whom have become big TV celebrities, are Barbara Corcoran, Mark Cuban, Lori Greiner, Robert Herjavec, and “Mr. Wonderful” Kevin O’Leary, along with some guest sharks that substitute for them from time to time.

 A Canadian TV show called Dragon’s Den, which starred Herjavec and O’Leary, was the precursor to Shark Tank in the U.S.